josdejong/mathjs/examples/advanced/add_new_datatypes/index.md

     to: 'MyType',
     convert: function (x) {
       // convert a number to MyType
-      return new MyType(x);
+      return new MyType(x)
     }
-  });
+  })

   // return the construction function, this will
-  // be added to math.type.MyType when imported return MyType;
+  // be added to math.type.MyType when imported return MyType
 }

-exports.name = 'MyType';
+exports.name = 'MyType'
-exports.path = 'type';        // will be imported into math.type.MyType
+exports.path = 'type' // will be imported into math.type.MyType
-exports.factory = factory;
+exports.factory = factory
-exports.lazy = false;         // disable lazy loading as this factory has side
+exports.lazy = false // disable lazy loading as this factory has side
 // effects: it adds a type and a conversion.

 ```